solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 ## Impact

-This proposal will improve the overall security and decentralisation of the Solana network allowing users to access the blockchain in a trust minimised way unlike traditionally where users had to fully trust their RPC providers.
-Dapp developers don't have to make any changes as wallets can easily integrate the client making it compatible with any dapp.
+This proposal will improve the overall security and decentralisation of the Solana network allowing users to access the blockchain in a trust-minimised way unlike traditionally where users had to fully trust their RPC providers.
+Dapp developers don't have to make any changes as wallets can easily integrate the client making it compatible with any Dapp.

 ## Security Considerations

 ### Trust Assumptions

-While this SIMD greatly increases the user's trustlessness required to an RPC, the light client will still needs to make certain trust assumptions.
-This includes finding a trusted source for the validator set per epoch (including their pubkeys and stake weights) and trusting that all transactions are valid (incase the supermajority is corrupt).
+While this SIMD greatly reduces the user's trust in an RPC, the light client will still need to make certain trust assumptions.
+This includes finding a trusted source for the validator set per epoch (including their pubkeys and stake weights) and trusting that all transactions are valid (in case the supermajority is corrupt).
 We plan to solve these problems in future SIMDs to provide a full trustless setup including data availability sampling and fraud proving which will only require a single honest full node.

 ## Future Work